 Now a seasoned professional, he was clearly going through a tough time.
 Most players do, trapped inside a bubble where the only conversations revolve around squash.

 Later on, the risk of losing it all to injury clearly revived Willstrop’s love of the game.
 Nowadays, he has learned to cope with the psychological baggage that plays such a part of full-time professional sport.
 The training, the treatment, the travel, the triumphs, and the traumas of defeat no longer reduce him to the depths of despair.
-Marriage to Vanessa Atkinson and the arrival of two small children, and his love of theatre, have played a significant part in that reawakening.
+His relationship with former women’s world number one Vanessa Atkinson, and the arrival of two small children, and his love of theatre, have played a significant part in that reawakening.